Seahawks’ Russell Wilson bounces back, continues record pace: ‘Russ for MVP train is back on the track’

 “Homer just sucked it up and got out there in case we needed him in an emergency and was there for us for a few plays,’’ Carroll said.
 “Did a great job.’’

-Griffin (concussion/hamstring) had been declared out on Friday and was replaced in the starting lineup by Tre Flowers.
+Griffin (concussion/hamstring) had been declared out Friday and was replaced in the starting lineup by Tre Flowers.
 Flowers played the right corner spot, and Quinton Dunbar moved from right to left to take over for Griffin.

 Carroll indicated there was hope Mayowa could make it back from an ankle injury.
 But it appeared ominous Saturday, when the team elevated rookie defensive end Stephen Sullivan as depth at the end spot.
 Mayowa practiced on a limited basis Friday as well.